peterthorsteinson/powershell/readme.md

-# A few tutorial powershell examples
+# A few tutorial powershell examples.